 Certified material companies follow industry standards.
-Every certified company must follow strict guidelines in material usage and proper installation methods, and are tested with stringent techniques.
+Every certified company must follow strict guidelines in material usage and proper installation methods and are tested with stringent techniques.

-"When a fleet desires graphic marketing, etc., it is a good idea to shop for certified graphic companies, as they have a strong backing from each product manufacturer.
+"When a fleet desires graphic marketing, etc., it is a good idea to shop for certified graphic companies, as they have strong backing from each product manufacturer.
 When a non-certified graphic company is used, it is likely a warranty issue would not be honored by the manufacturer, based on that company not using proper standard installation methods," said George.